 The highest honor achievable through the 2,000 member trade organization SEMI, is the Lifetime Achievement Award.
 The Honor is reserved for those individuals who repeatedly enable and lead the industry, technologically, throughout their professional career.
 See the following link "SEMI Award for North America recipients list"

-Congratulations to our 2012 SEMI Award Recipients presented the Intel team for their contribution to the first development, integration and introduction of a successful high-k dielectric and metal electrode gate stack for CMOS IC production, first implemented at the 45nm node in 2007.
+The 2015 SEMI Award recognizes the process development and manufacturing teams at Intel for the first development, integration and introduction of a successful bulk finFET technology for CMOS IC production, first implemented at the 22 nm node in 2011.